 Carrauntoohil – The highest point of the island located in Macgillycuddy’s Reeks Mountains in County Kerry.
-It is 1038 meters tall and there are no signs on the routes to the top-follow the pictures and you will easily remember the road.
+It is 1038 meters tall and there are very little signs on the way to the top-follow the pictures and you will easily remember the road.

 Hiking Carrauntoohil Mountain via Devils Ladder.

-It’s absolutely great trekking destination.
-If you plan to reach this peak try to start quite early as the road up is not that simple as it may seem.
+Carrantoohill is an absolut great trekking destination.
+If you plan to reach this peak try to start early as the road up is not that simple as it may seem.
 We reached the place from the northern side of the hill and this is the most popular route.
 There are few trails to the summit of Carrauntoohil.
 The one we did is called Devils Ladder route and it’s very challenging.
 The beginning of the route is flat and it’s hard to imagine it turns into a steep rocky trail!
 Actually I’m not sure if it’s even possible to go down the same way!
-Everyone was picking the other route back down so did we.
+Everyone is taking the long way back down and so did we.
 No special equipment is needed to climb the mountain but be careful, the route has become more dangerous in recent years due to loose stones.
 There were few times when falling stones past really close to my head.
 And trekking shoes are essential.
 On the way to the top you pass two beautiful lakes, which look like human lungs from the top view.
-Reaching the top took us around 3,5 hours but it’s worth to climb.
+Reaching the top took us around 3,5 hours but damn it’s worth to climb it.
 If you have good weather and visibility the view of the green hills and ocean coast is really amazing.
 We had unbelievable sunny weather with 28 degrees which is not common temperature in Ireland.
 Going down from Carrauntoohil takes you another 3 hours.
 There’s a nice camping site next to the mountains.

 There are several trails to the top of Carrauntoohil.
 We parked near the main area with the tourist information, a small caffee restaurant and a camping place is and chose to climb Carrauntoohil Mountain via Devils Ladder.